Anthony-chenyb/MYNT-EYE-SDK/README.md

 * [MYNT-EYE-ORB-SLAM2-Sample](https://github.com/slightech/MYNT-EYE-ORB-SLAM2-Sample)
 * [MYNT-EYE-VINS-Sample](https://github.com/slightech/MYNT-EYE-VINS-Sample)

-Please use "Special Builds" firmwares that are more suitable for these projects.
+Please use "25 fps 500 Hz" firmware that is more suitable for these projects.

 ### Videos